terraform-aviatrix-modules/terraform-aviatrix-gcp-spoke/README.md

 key | default | value
 --- | --- | ---
 ha_gw | true | Boolean to build HA.
-Cannot be set to false when ha_region is set. ha_region | null | GCP region for multi region HA.
-HA is multi-az single region by default, but will become multi region when this is set. ha_cidr |null| The IP CIDR to be used to create ha_region spoke subnet.
+Cannot be set to false when ha_region is set. ha_region | ""  | GCP region for multi region HA.
+HA is multi-az single region by default, but will become multi region when this is set. ha_cidr | "" | The IP CIDR to be used to create ha_region spoke subnet.
 Only required when ha_region is set. instance_size | n1-standard-1 | Size of the transit gateway instances az1 | b | The zone to deploy the primary gateway in (override if needed) az2 | c | The zone to deploy the ha gateway in (override if needed)